Kevin-mayody/Kevin-mayody/README.md

 - 👋 Hi, I’m @Kevin-mayody
-- 👀 I’m an animation designs creator..
+- 👀 I’m a programmer.
 - 🌱 currently learning creative facebook community ads sponsorship
 - 💀 Learning vps ssh server creation
 - 💞️ I’m looking to collaborate on coding..
-- 📫 How to reach me community ads sponsored and thanks for the WhatsApp hacking tips.
+- 📫 Reach me through community ads sponsored and thanks for your support.

 <!---
 Kevin-mayody/Kevin-mayody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.